terrapower/armi/doc/requirements/sdid.rst

 A good roadmap to understanding the settings system would be to look at the following principle design considerations, going into each one in detail.

-* Keep the user's experience with settings as simple as possible.
+* Keep the user's experience with settings as simple as possible
 * Remove setting definitions from code, centralize them, and facilitate definition change
 * Don't break backwards compatibility
 * Improve safety around possible misuses and accidents of the settings